WCSCourses/YDMP/Implement your podcast.md

 All SOPs and checklists can be downloaded HERE

 ## Summary of considerations for producing a podcast
 •	 Preparation, preparation, preparation!!!
-•	Time!!! - The most critical resource for podcast team and guests.
+•	 Time!!! - The most critical resource for podcast team and guests
-•	You need a good podcast development and production team who are imaginative and create content based on topical issues.
+•	 You need a good podcast development and production team who are imaginative and create content based on topical issues
 •	 Skills - creative/artsy skills, interviewing/hosting, communication  skills marketing and editing
 •	 Budget - consider editing - the biggest part of the budget, marketing, subscriptions to hosting platforms
 •	 Platforms and equipment for recording
 •	 Plan ahead e.g. 3-6 months before start of season you should work on a schedule including periods for interviewing.
-Best to schedule as many as possible during a short period to allow for full attention than spreading out over several weeks.
+Best to schedule as many as possible    during a short period to allow for full attention than spreading out over several weeks
 •	 Work as team!
 Right from the start agree on roles and responsibilities for each team member.
-Divide the labour and ensure the team support each other.
+Divide the labour and ensure the team support each other
-•	Good guests - lots of scoping work is needed to identify the best guests; Have several options and factor in time to find alternative guests.
-Good to consider not only content, but also engagement on social media, for instance, to attract more listeners.
+•	 Good guests - lots of scoping work is needed to identify the best guests; Have several options and factor in time to find alternative guests
+•	 Good to consider not only content, but also engagement on social media, for instance, to attract more listeners.
 Don’t make the mistake I did for recruiting guests only based on a paper
 •	 Invest in a good editor - and make sufficient time to review episodes and on time
 •	 Good marketing strategy
 •	 Sharing with networks and at every opportunity
 •	 Develop clear SOPs for consistency

 ## Useful links
 [Welcome to Your Digital Mentor Podcast](README.md)